CodeByAnton/InfSecLab2/README.md

-# Django Trunc(kind) and Extract(lookup_name) SQL Injection (CVE-2022-34265)
+# Django Trunc(kind) SQL Injection (CVE-2022-34265)

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.

-Django released a security update on July 4, 2022, which fixes a SQL injection vulnerability in the Trunc() and Extract() database functions.
+Django released a security update on July 4, 2022, which fixes a SQL injection vulnerability in the Trunc() database functions.
 This vulnerability affects Django versions before 4.0.6, 3.2.14.

 References: